designer357/IGBB/README.md

 Using the Hastie (10.2) dataset, we can appreciate a significant reduction in the error rate as we increase the number of iterations. <br />
 <img src="https://github.com/jaimeps/adaboost-implementation/blob/master/images/error_rate.png" width="500"> <br />

 ### References
 - Trevor Hastie, Robert Tibshirani, Jerome Friedman - *The Elements of Statistical Learning*
+### License
+This project is licensed under the MIT License.

+If had any problem, please send me email: mc.cheng@my.cityu.edu.hk